confluentinc/cp-docker-images/docs/quickstart.rst

   .. sourcecode:: console

     $ docker run \
-       --net=host \
+       --net=confluent \
        --rm \
        confluentinc/cp-kafka:4.1.0 \
-       kafka-topics --describe --zookeeper localhost:32181
+       kafka-topics --describe --zookeeper zookeeper:2181

 For this example, you'll create a FileSourceConnector, a FileSinkConnector and directories for storing the input and output files.
-If you are running Docker Machine then you will need to SSH into the VM to run these commands by running ``docker-machine ssh <your machine name>``.

   First, let's start a Connect worker in distributed mode.
 This command points Connect to the three topics that you created in the first step of this quickstart.